ML-007

 ML-007 is a selective muscarinic acetylcholine M_{1} and M_{4} receptor agonist which is under development for the treatment of schizophrenia, psychotic disorders, and dyskinesias.
 It is being developed in combination with a peripherally selective muscarinic acetylcholine receptor antagonist (also known as ML-007/peripherally acting anticholinergic or ML-007/PAC).
-The drug is taken by mouth.
+The drug is taken orally.

+It produces antipsychotic-like effects in rodents, including inhibition of amphetamine and phencyclidine (PCP)-induced hyperlocomotion and activity in the conditioned avoidance response test.
+These effects appear to dependent on activation of both muscarinic acetylcholine M_{1} and M_{4} receptors.
+The drug is approximately 10-fold more potent than xanomeline in these tests.

 As of January 2024, ML-007 is in phase 1 clinical trials for schizophrenia, psychotic disorders, and dyskinesias.
 It is under development by MapLight Therapeutics.
 The drug is a small molecule, but its chemical structure does not seem to have been disclosed.